openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-nfc.md

 **Error Description**

-An error occurred while the NFC service executed Tag business logic.
+The NFC service encountered an error while executing Tag business logic.

 **Possible Causes**

-1. The Tag parameter value does not match the requirements of the called function.
+1. Tag parameter values do not match the requirements of the called function.
-2. The NFC state was deactivated during Tag operation.
+2. NFC was deactivated during Tag operation.
-3. The Tag was already disconnected before the operation.
+3. The connection was already disconnected before Tag operation.
-4. The Tag chip returned an error status or timed out.
+4. The Tag chip returned an error status or response timeout.
-5. No binding relationship was established with the NFC service, making it impossible to call the interface.
+5. No binding relationship was established with the NFC service, making interface calls impossible.

-**Resolution Steps**
+**Handling Steps**

-1. Verify that the NFC parameters match the called interface.
+1. Verify NFC parameters match the called interface requirements.
-2. Activate the device's NFC.
+2. Activate device NFC.
-3. Establish a connection before performing read/write operations.
+3. Establish connection first before performing read/write operations.
-4. Retry reading the card by touching it again.
+4. Retry tapping to read the card.
 5. Exit the application and retry reading the card.

 ## 3100202